olpeh/olpeh.github.io/content/blog/hello-world.md

 ![GitHub pages settings](/images/hello-world/gh-pages.png)

 This was not enough though.
-Had to read the page behind the [Learn more](https://help.github.com/articles/using-a-custom-domain-with-github-pages/) {:rel="noopener"} link.
+Had to read the page behind the [Learn more](https://help.github.com/articles/using-a-custom-domain-with-github-pages/) link.
 In my opinion that page is quite confusing and I did not know what to do really.

 In the end I found out that [this](https://help.github.com/articles/setting-up-an-apex-domain/#configuring-a-records-with-your-dns-provider/) was the page with the information that I needed: